shmiko/shmiko.github.io/_posts/2016-05-19-googlytics.md

 I'm going to write up the steps I am taking to complete another 2 certifications.

-One for Google Analytics and the other for Google Adwords.
+One for Google Analytics and the other for Google Adwords (this will be covered in a seperate post).

 My reason for learning both are that the Adwords is a well need marketing skill for any online business and having starting my own online startup over 12 months ago I need to start thinking about maximising what SEO potential there is.
 As for Google Analytics well if Adwords are in play I need to know about how effective they are, Analytics to the rescue.
 Not just for my startup but I'm interested to see what activity all of my various domains are getting.